PascalGitz/sympycalcs/README.md

 -  For that I added some display functions (in Markdown tables or latex equations)
 -  Function that converts my parameters into SI-units and then removes the units.
 This helps for generating plots.
 -  Useful for my workflow was to convert PDFs to SVG, as i drew pictures in a CAD software, that was only capable of exporting PDFs efficiently.
 In notebooks it is prefered to work with svg.
+- the Beton module is only in testing phase, since I'm looking a way to predefine heavily used calculations in structural engineering.